 What an exciting time for all you budding writers out there!

-1st November marks the beginning of National Novel Writing Month, a challenging but exciting opportunity for all aspiring writers to fulfil their creative dreams!
+1st November marked the beginning of National Novel Writing Month, a challenging but exciting opportunity for all aspiring writers to fulfil their creative dreams!

-This ambitious challenge encourages you to write, track, share and cheer on your fellow writing community, whilst also competing to write 50,000 words by the end of November.
+This ambitious challenge encouraged you to write, track, share and cheer on your fellow writing community, whilst also competing to write 50,000 words by the end of November.

 Types of writing:

 Start by thinking about what format of writing you enjoy the most.
 Explore and have a play with differnt types, such as:

 Think about your routine, the best times for you to write and conider: